 1. Culturally Responsive Pedagogy

 Instructors can remedy assessment bias through instructional design aligned with culturally responsive pedagogy (Kim & Zabelina, 2015).
+It is essential to identify solutions to assessment bias, and solutions exist to promote fairness and equity in medical education.
 Culturally responsive pedagogy, or culturally relevant teaching, refers to a teaching approach that emphasizes connecting students’ culture and social situations with the school’s curriculum.
 To achieve this, instructors must include cultural references of students in all aspects of their course.
 Not only will culturally responsive pedagogy bring instructors closer to achieving bias-free assessment, but it will also create an inclusive class environment where students feel safe and open to contribute their learning, perspectives and experiences in class.
+Such approaches foster learning and foster equitable learning environments by supporting the development of all students regardless of their backgrounds.

-Kritik’s discussion feature allows students to welcome new perspectives, opinions and approaches to learning through interaction with course material in open and organic ways beyond textbooks and lectures.
-These organic conversations, not only promote inclusive and culturally responsive classrooms, they also enable students to develop deeper understandings of course concepts.
+Kritik360 allows students to welcome new perspectives, opinions and approaches to learning through interaction with course material in open and organic ways beyond textbooks and lectures.
+These organic conversations not only promote inclusive and culturally responsive classrooms, but they also enable students to develop deeper understandings of course concepts.

-With Kritik, student interact with their peers and course material in meaningful ways
+With Kritik360, student interact with their peers and course material in meaningful ways

 One example would be staged inquiry-based learning, where students have time to explore a chosen topic, receive ongoing feedback, with the freedom to research and present their findings in unique ways.
-With Kritik, students can receive bias-free peer assessment throughout the assignment stages, enhance their work, share their perspectives with their peers, and ensure their work follows the set criteria outlined in the instructors’ provided rubric
+With Kritik360, students can receive bias-free peer assessment throughout the assignment stages, enhance their work, share their perspectives with their peers, and ensure their work follows the set criteria outlined in the rubric.

-Anonymous peer assessment in Kritik removes bias, and ensure a safe space for all students
+Anonymous peer assessment in Kritik360 removes bias and ensures a safe space for all students.

 Assessment bias must be considered before an assignment or activity is assigned.
 When introducing an assessment, clear communication of expectations is critical.
 Pre-assignment communication provides students with the opportunity to gain an understanding of expectations and clarify misunderstandings (Kim & Zabelina, 2015).